mac-comp240/hw2-compare-floats/README.md

 ### Grading Criteria

-1. compiles and runs, creating an executable named `fp_relational_ops`
+1. compiles and runs, creating an executable named `fp_relational_ops`c  (about 2%)
-1. code follows the coding guidelines, including descriptions of the functions you write
+1. code follows the coding guidelines, including descriptions of the functions you write (about 11%)
-1. correctness
+1. correctness  (about 36%)
-1. only used bitwise and relational operators in your functions
+1. only used bitwise and relational operators in your functions  (about 5%)
-1. use of asserts in tests, including in loops that complete successfully
+1. use of asserts in tests, including in loops that complete successfully (about 45%)